- HCC-78

 Never can primary cells be kept at -20 °C.

 Human dermal fibroblasts-adult (HDF-a) is isolated from adult skin and is a key cell that constitutes the loose connective tissue of the skin.
 Typically displaying a spindle-shaped or stellate flattened structure, they possess prominent cellular protrusions and a large, distinct nucleus.
-These cells can be categorized into two subtypes: papillary fibroblasts and reticular fibroblasts.
-Papillary fibroblasts, adjacent to the epidermis and located in the upper dermis, exhibit higher proliferative capacity, play an active role in immune responses, and contribute to the maintenance of epidermal morphology.
-In contrast, reticular fibroblasts reside in the deeper dermis, surrounded by a thicker extracellular matrix, and primarily function to promote cytoskeletal remodeling and cell migration.
+There are two subsets of these cells: papillary fibroblasts and reticular fibroblasts.
+Papillary fibroblasts adjacent to the epidermis, located in the upper dermis, are proliferative, participate actively in immune activation, and help preserve epidermal shape.
+Reticular fibroblasts, on the other hand, sit in the deep dermis, protected by an extracellular matrix layer, and are best used to support cytoskeletal remodeling and migration.

 Fig. 1.
 Hman dermal fibroblast cell line staining with DDR-2 antibody and PI (Yun J, Park H, et al., 2010).